 The crew rejects liars.

 As MTV became prominent, people started catfishing for 15 seconds of fame.
-Marshall Eisen, executive producer and MTV senior VP of news and docs, told Vulture more in 2014.
-He expected many to lie “to deceive.
+Marshall Eisen, executive producer and MTV senior VP of news and docs, shared insights with Vulture in 2014.
+He anticipated that many would lie to deceive.
 In the first season, they came alive easily.

 Sometimes plans fail.

 People can drop out of the show at any time.
-This can cause awkwardness.
+Such behaviour can cause awkwardness.
 The catfish has skipped multiple dates.
 They seemed on board but cancelled at the last minute, disappointing the catfishee and hosts.

 The cast never surprises the catfish.
-The major disclosure requires everyone to agree, so if the catfish doesn’t want to proceed, the catfishee is left hanging.
-Those episodes air.
+The major disclosure necessitates unanimous agreement, leaving the catfishee in suspense if they choose not to proceed.
+We broadcast these episodes.
 Some are more engaging than normal ones.

 It’s edited for drama, not contrived.

-The act isn’t produced, but some parts are shortened for excitement.
-“We reduce the probes,” executive producer Marshall Eisen told Vulture in 2014.
+We don’t produce the act, but we shorten some parts for excitement.
+“We shorten the segments,” executive producer Marshall Eisen told Vulture in 2014.
 “Exhausting.
 We can’t help Nev and Max figure it out.
-Today’s guys are better, but cracking these things takes time.
+Today’s methods are better, but cracking these cases takes time.

-We condensed ten hours into five or six minutes to show how hard it was.”
+We condensed ten hours into five or six minutes to show how difficult it was.”
 Faster travel.
-The huge meet-up draws many out-of-state catfishees.
-Catfishes said, “Emails and texts were fake.
+The giant meetup draws many out-of-state catfishees.
+Catfish said, “Emails and texts were fake.
 No emails or texts were preserved or shown.

 Show participants have a therapist.

-Showcatfish and victim suffer emotionally.
+Show catfish, and the victim suffers emotionally.
 Both sides are complex.
 Thankfully, the show doesn’t mistreat its subjects.
 They guarantee post-filming therapist access.
-Joseph said (via Vulture): “Our show breaks through and gets people to know themselves and understand their actions and habits.”
+Joseph said (via Vulture), “Our show breaks through and gets people to know themselves and understand their actions and habits.”

 Schulman told Newsweek the show is about mental illness in 2019.
 “Unresolved.
 Body image, social anxiety, mental disease.”
 Catfishers are lonely, insecure, or depressed.